 |13 November 2020||HDR student annual reports|

-|15 November 2020||Research Fee Scholarship (RFS)/Research Stipend Scholarship (RSS) applications|
+|15 November 2020||Research Fee Scholarship (RFS)/Research Stipend Scholarship (RSS) applications close|

-|15 November 2020||Applications for (domestic) HDR admissions, first semester 2021|
+|15 November 2020||Applications for (domestic) HDR admissions close for first semester 2021|

-|15 November 2020||Applications for (overseas) HDR admissions, second semester 2021|
+|15 November 2020||Applications for (overseas) HDR admissions close for second semester 2021|